 In maintaining and improving Pennsylvania’s roads and bridges, there is increased exposure to work zones for the traveling public, roadway workers and pedestrians.
 Work zones often include lane closures and narrow or shifting lanes with travel conditions that may change on a daily or weekly basis.
 In 2018, there were 1,804 work zone crashes in Pennsylvania, resulting in 23 fatalities.
-In 2018, 43 percent of work zone crashes resulted in fatalities and/or injuries.
+In 2022, those numbers dropped to under 1,300 and 14, respectively.
+While the WZSSC program is not the sole reason for those reductions, it is a valuable tool available to PennDOT and the PA Turnpike to improve safety in work zones.
 With increases in distracted driving and continued speeding in work zones, additional safety measures are necessary.
-The purpose of the AWZSE program, as enacted, is to:
+The purpose of the WZSSC program, as enacted, is to:

 Reduce speeds in work zones